 Please note, no list of recommendations for accessibility comprehensively addresses the needs of all people with disabilities.

-If you have any questions or require additional advice, please contact Disability Access & Compliance (DA&C) for support.
+If you have any questions or require additional advice, please contact Disability Access & Compliance (DAC) for support.

-Planning for Disability Access and Accommodations
+Planning for Disability Access and Accommodations: Access Coordinator

 Access for all community members takes time as well as commitment.
-By working proactively, event planners can better identify access barriers and make their events accessible to the widest range of students possible.
+By working proactively, event planners can better identify access barriers and make their events accessible to the widest range of participants possible.
 To head off common questions, think about the closest accessible parking, restrooms, and entrances to your event venue.
 Specifics on where to find that information are listed below.

 Requirement: Designate an Access Coordinator (AC) for Your Event.